byteworksng/phalcon-compose/README.md

 ## Documentation

-Phalcon compose's documentation can be seen at [phalcon-compose.readme.io][:compose:].
+Phalcon Compose's documentation can be seen at [phalcon-compose.readme.io][:compose:].

 ## License